fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 * How to calculate the metric every time new monthly data rolls in
 * How to identify interesting 'hotspots' (and/or 'coldspots')
-* How to break into countries
+* How to break the data by country
 * What to say about it and how to display it

 **What you will learn:**